Matteas-Eden/tpf-dragons-edition/DOCUMENTATION.md

 mods in Nexus Skyrim Special Edition’s page, so I hope you are hyped the same way as I was (and still am).

-Create a separator and name it *NEW CONTENT* and place it directly below the *WEATHER* separator (and its mods).
+Create a separator and name it `NEW CONTENT` and place it directly below the *WEATHER* separator (and its mods).
 Change its colour, so that it won't be the same as TPF's ones.

-﻿All of the following mods in this category will be placed under this separator in the same order.
+All of the following mods in this category will be placed under this separator in the same order.

 ## Winterhold Deep Sea Ruins